nov-lang/nov/README.md

 # TODO
 Rewrite Ast and Parser based on the previous versions (1 and 2)

-Keep it small at first with only a few expressions and very simple declaration (there is no statement in nov)
+Keep it small at first with only a few expressions and very simple declaration

 Implement basic IR then codegen to try it before adding more features